-There are numerous factors to consider when choosing a new water heater, including type (solar, tankless or storage), capacity, efficiency, and cost.
+There are numerous factors to consider when choosing a new water heater, including type (tankless or storage), capacity, efficiency, and cost.

 A specially-designed flame arrestor prevents ignition of vapors outside the combustion chamber